The Free Speech Rights of High School Students

 “The most notable phenomenon we have observed recently is that free speech is being aggressively challenged at the high school level, including in student publications.
 In some cases, school administrators are squelching views they find outlandish or disagreeable, but the complaints often have less to do with ideology than with avoiding controversy of any sort.
 Often, after acting harshly, they have second thoughts or outsiders step in to calm the situation.”

-Sanford Ungar, Free Speech Project Director, February 2019
+Sanford Ungar, director, Free Speech Project (February 2019)

-Related Incidents on the Free Speech Tracker
+Related Incidents on the Tracker

 The Role of Free Speech